d-realblank/smart-waste-bin/README.md

 - **Configure**: Click the gear icon to change:
     - **Bin Height**: Total height of the bin (cm) for accurate fill calculation.
     - **Report Interval**: How often (seconds) the bin wakes up to send data.
+    - **Thresholds**: Custom Warning and Full percentages for each bin.
 - **Empty Bin**: Click the trash can icon to mark a bin as emptied (resolves alerts).

 ### BLE Mesh / Gateway Behavior